leoMurtha/WBCS18002/README.md

   * **Code:** 200 <br />
     **Content:**

-      Number of minutes of delay per carrier attributed to carrier-specific reasons for a all airports for all months available (on this example only the months 6 and 7 of 2003) and across all US airports (which on this example are only 3)
+   Number of minutes of delay per carrier attributed to all reasons for all months available (on this example only the months 6 and 7 of 2003) and across all US airports (which on this example are only 3)

  If JSON
  ```javascript